Mary Jane Kelly: Early life

-Compared with the other four canonical Ripper victims, Mary Kelly's origins are obscure and undocumented, and much of this information is possibly embellished.
-Kelly may have fabricated many details of her early life as there is no corroborating documentary evidence, but there is no evidence to the contrary either.
+Compared with the other four canonical Ripper victims, Mary Kelly's origins are obscure and undocumented, and much of the information is possibly embellished.
+Kelly may have fabricated many details of her early life, as there is no corroborating documentary evidence, but there is no evidence to the contrary either.
 (Note: In 1965, a Spitalfields resident named Dennis Barrett, who knew Kelly as a boy, described her as "a mythomaniac ... incapable of stating a fact without embroidering upon it".)
-According to Joseph Barnett, the man she had most recently lived with prior to her murder, Kelly had told him she was born in Limerick, Ireland, in around 1863—although whether she referred to the city or the county is not known—and that her family moved to Wales when she was a child.
+According to Joseph Barnett, the man she had most recently lived with prior to her murder, Kelly had told him she was born in Limerick, Ireland, in around 1863 – although whether she referred specifically to the city or the county more generally is not known – and that her family moved to Wales when she was a child.
 (Note: Contemporary 1863 birth records have revealed an infant named Mary Kelly was baptised in Castleconnell, County Limerick on 31 March 1863.
 According to a 2019 Irish Examiner news article, this child had numerous siblings, and the family later relocated to Carmarthen in search of work.
 However, the name Mary Kelly is a common Irish name, and it is unclear whether this individual is actually Mary Jane Kelly.)

 Kelly is known to have claimed to one acquaintance that her parents had disowned her, although she remained on close terms with her sister.
 She described her family to Barnett as moderately wealthy, and both he and a reported former landlady of Kelly's, Mrs Carthy, claimed that Kelly came from a family of "well-to-do people".
 Barnett reported that Kelly had informed him her father was named John Kelly and that he worked in an ironworks in either Caernarfonshire or Carmarthenshire.
 Barnett also recalled Kelly mentioning having seven brothers and at least one sister.
 One brother, named Henry, supposedly served in the 2nd Battalion Scots Guards.
 She once stated to a friend named Lizzie Albrook that a female family member was employed at the London theatrical stage.
 Her landlord, John McCarthy, also claimed that Kelly received infrequent correspondence from Ireland.

-Carthy described Kelly as being "an excellent scholar and an artist of no mean degree".
-However, at the inquest into Kelly's murder, Barnett informed the coroner that in the months prior to her murder, she had often asked him to read newspaper reports of the Whitechapel murders to her, suggesting that she was illiterate.
+Carthy described Kelly as "an excellent scholar and an artist of no mean degree".
+However, at the inquest into Kelly's murder, Barnett informed the coroner that in the months prior to her death she had often asked him to read newspaper reports of the Whitechapel murders to her, suggesting she was illiterate.

-Newspaper accounts dating from November 1888 claim Kelly was known as "Mary McCarthy", which may have been a mix up with either the surname of her landlord at the time of her death or the surname of a previous landlady with whom she had lived until about 1886.
+Newspaper accounts dating from November 1888 claim Kelly was known as "Mary McCarthy", which may have been a mix-up with either the surname of her landlord at the time of her death or the surname of a previous landlady with whom she had lived until about 1886.